reactivepixel/Depreciated-WDD-Hubot/README.md

 Code that you need to substitute will be written in angle brackets, like this: `hubot I am <your GitHub username>`.
 In this example, you'd substitute your GitHub username in the angle brackets.

-The symbol for your terminal prompt will be `$`, but `$` is also used to denote an environmental variable.
+The symbol for your terminal prompt will be `$`, but `$` could also used to denote an environmental variable.
 When `$` is displayed first thing with a space immediately following it, you don't type it into the terminal.
 You would enter the following into your terminal to display what username you were currently using:

     $ whoami